-To say that I eat a little differently from the chef in my life would be something of an understatment.
-While he’s a big fan of some vegetables like cauliflower, brussel sprouts and savoy cabbage, he has an aversion to a long list of ‘Ben’s most hated’ that includes carrots, eggplant and fresh spinach (just to name a few).
+To say that I eat a little differently from the chef in my life would be something of an understatement.
+While he’s a big fan of some vegetables like cauliflower, brussels sprouts and savoy cabbage, he has an aversion to a long list of ‘Ben’s most hated’ that includes carrots, eggplant and fresh spinach (just to name a few).
 He will cook anything (to perfection) but he won’t eat it, in fact if it contains some of the most loathed items he will call over another member of the kitchen team to taste.

 To make things easy I start with one stuffing base: bread, onions, celery, ground flax seed and seasonings then split it; in one half goes the sausage, chicken stock and butter, in the other goes whatever dried fruit and nuts are in the pantry that pair well with the rest of the menu, vegetable stock and olive oil (or butter for the vegetarian version).

-A couple of ideas to customize your stuffing along with animal protein pairings for the omnivores among us, you can substitute your favour of vegan stuffing for any starch, like potatoes or rice.
+A couple of ideas to customize your stuffing along with animal protein pairings for the omnivores among us, you can substitute your flavour of vegan stuffing for any starch, like potatoes or rice.
 Alternatively pair with roasted vegetables flavored to suit, from simple salt & pepper roasted to a five spice rubbed (which is dynamite with butternut squash).

-Custom Vegan Stuffing Ideas:
+Custom Vegan Stuffing:

 1/4 cup olive oil (divided)